DeeMich/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/ABchKWM.png" height="80%" width="80%" alt="ReWrite Module"/>
 </p>
 Next I enabled Internet Information Services (IIS), by opening up the control panel and under programs, I clicked "turn windows on or off" and clicked for IIS.
 I then expanded IIS and clicked on World Wide Web to then select Application Developer and checked CGI.
 CGI is needed to install IIS.
 Then I installed IIS, which is a webserver that allows the computer to serve up websites.
-Rewrite Module's installation followed next, which is just a program needed for OSticket to properly function.
+Rewrite Module's installation followed next, which is just a requirement needed for OSticket to properly function.
 </p>
 <br />